Football in Chile: National teams

 The Chile national team represents Chile at all international football competitions.
 The team is controlled by the Federación de Fútbol de Chile which was established in 1895.
 They won Copa América in 2015 and 2016.
 They have also appeared in 9 FIFA World Cup tournaments and were hosts of the 1962 FIFA World Cup finishing in 3rd place.
 Chile achieved their highest ever ranking in FIFA, standing third, between April and May 2016.

 A women's team, an under-20 team, and an under-17 team also compete.
 The Chilean women team qualified for their first ever 2019 FIFA Women's World Cup.

 Chile under-17 football team has written history by becoming the first national team of Chile to play in three consecutive FIFA World Cup, having qualified to the 2019 FIFA U-17 World Cup after hosting the 2015 and qualified to the 2017 editions.

-In television

-Football is the most watched sport on TV.